 I am interested in human existence; the universe we live in and the way we interact with our reality.

-For the Imagery of Social Space series I ask the viewer to consider visual white noise, or imagery that is so common and repetitive that it becomes ignored by the intended viewer.
+I ask the viewer to consider visual white noise, or imagery that is so common and repetitive that it becomes ignored by the intended viewer.
 Graphics are often generated for advertisements, ticket stubs, video screens, signage, and logos, and meant to convey an idea or introduce recognition.
 Yet, due to the overwhelming amount of visual information we encounter on a daily basis, decorative images are often scanned and added to the subconscious.
 This imagery seen by the general population of a city, town, or country can be so familiar that it becomes essentially invisible, yet viewed in a different context, it is powerfully familiar.
 In this work I focus on the white noise of different geographical regions.
 I work with pervasive symbols and graphics and use them to create paintings on panels that explore social space as it pertains to different elements of visual white noise.
 Graphics printed in mass ensure a multitude of viewers, and thereby accompany a society through a period of time.
 The intent of my inquiry is not to identify pop icons, but to call attention to the impermanent, the multiple and mundane, and the beauty of the everyday image.
 After selecting and isolating images, I re-contextualize them and invite the viewer to reengage with them.